Realm-Bot/docs/Features/chatrelay.md

 ## How it Works

-Chat relay works by Realm Bot instantly relaying messages in the realm to a dedicated channel in your discord server and messages sent in the relay channel are sent back to the realm instantly.
+Chat relay is a premium feature which works by relaying your in-game messages to discord in the dedicated channel of your choice.
+Realm Bot will also work the other way around; relaying your discord messages in the channel of your choice right back into the realm.
 The bot does this by joining the realm on the realm owner's account or its own account _if you have alt account joining enabled_

 The bot sends messages from the realm to the discord in two ways.
-One as a normal message and as an embed (_also called tellraw relay_)
+One as a normal message and as an embed (_also called tellraw relay_).

 ![Example of normal relay message](/images/relay.png)